iandotkelly/grunt-license-finder/README.md

 Type: `Number`
 Default value: if undefined this defaults to infinite

-The maximum depth of node_modules to traverse, 0 means the current project only etc.
+The maximum depth of node_modules to traverse, 0 means the immediate dependencies, add 1 per module depth

 ### Usage Examples